ucsb-cs24/s19/_lectures/lect04.md

 C++ provides a default constructor, destructor, copy constructor, copy assignment operator for any class that doesn't have one explicitly defined.

+## Unit testing

+* We'll go over some important [guidelines related to unit testing](https://petroware.no/unittesting.html)

+* I suggest also reading [this blog post](http://blog.stevensanderson.com/2009/08/24/writing-great-unit-tests-best-and-worst-practises/) about the best (and worst) practices for unittesting your code

 ## Makefiles and unit testing
 * We will split our implementation of linked list into three files  - header file (contains only the class definition), source file (contains the implementation of the class methods - no main), test file - uses the ADT.
 (More practice on this in lab02)